McMackety/velocity-queue/README.md

-# Velocity Queue Plugin
+# Velocity Queue
 This is a relatively simple queue plugin for Velocity.
-It contains two seperate types of queues, a join queue and a intra-server queue.
+It contains two separate types of queues, a join queue, and an intra-server queue.

 The join queue sends players to a limbo server if the initial server is full, they then are sent to the main server when there is room available.

-The intra-server queue queues players when they switch servers, it can be used to prevent mass amount of people joining at once.
+The intra-server queue queues players when they switch servers, it can be used to prevent a mass amount of people from joining at once.

 All messages use the [Minimessage](https://docs.adventure.kyori.net/minimessage.html#format) format, so read that documentation for information on that message format.
-Additionally, any `oneLessPlayerInQueueMessage` messages have the `<index></index>` value which contains the number of players in-front of the player.
-For example, if there are 3 people in-front of your `Hello <index></index>` will output as `Hello 3`.
+Additionally, any `oneLessPlayerInQueueMessage` messages have the `<index></index>` value which contains the number of players in front of the player.
+For example, if there are 3 people in front of your `Hello <index></index>` will output as `Hello 3`.

 # Annotated Config
 ```yaml